harrydking/netflix-stats/README.md

 # netflix-stats
-A quick analysis of my Netflix watch history
+A quick EDA of my Netflix watch history